Buying Vs Renting in NYC: What’s Your Best Option?

 Does the Home Have a Universal Appeal?

-After all, you’re the one spending the money and time to make it yours.
+After all, you're spending the money and time to make it yours.

 You might be willing to pay big bucks for sentimental reasons, but if you plan on moving and selling at any point, you want to be sure that someone else will be as excited as you are.